christophengelmayer/StaticWire/README.md

 ## Configuration

-The module has a configuration option ("**Static file path**\") for the directory in which the static HTML files and folders are generated.
-The path is relative to the root directory of your installation. *(default: `/static`)*
+The configuration option ("**Static file path**\") defines the directory in which the static HTML files and folders are generated.
+The path is relative to the root directory of your ProcessWire installation. *(default: `/static`)*

 ## Usage